Doruk-Coskun/Doruk-Coskun.github.io/_posts/2022-03-20-on-fun-and-games.md

 author: "Doruk Coşkun"
 ---

 In this post, I’ve briefed my journey to understand games, what makes them fun, and how I translate this understanding to making my designs.
-Along the way, I’ve threaded on the path carved by the experts before, expanded on their ideas where I can, and hopefully urged you to consider different perspectives with the points I made and questions I asked.
+Along the way, I’ve threaded on the path paved by the experts before, expanded on their ideas where I can, and hopefully urged you to consider different perspectives with the points I made and questions I asked.

 ### But, What are Games?